reconhub/ESCAIDE_2019_workshop/content/post/organisers.md

 * [**Claire Thompson**](https://www.imperial.ac.uk/people/c.thomson) (ICL /
   RECON): manager of the NIHR-HPRU grant for modelling methodology hosted at Imperial College London, Claire is a board member of RECON and has been instrumental in organising a number of RECON events.
+She is handling logistics for the short course.